What is Aquisition Management?

 4. Offer and negotiation: Based on the due diligence findings, NimbleFreelancer has decided to proceed with the acquisition.
 It offers $58 million for XYZ Corp, a bit lower than its preliminary valuation.
 After a series of negotiations, both parties agree on a final purchase price of $60 million.

 5. Financing: NimbleFreelancer decides to finance the acquisition using a mix of cash ($20 million), debt ($25 million), and newly issued shares ($15 million).
-To issue new shares, NimbleFreelancer pays an underwriting fee of $300,000 to an investment bank.
+To issue new shares, NimbleFreelancer pays an investment bank an underwriting fee of $300,000.

-6. Post-acquisition integration: After the acquisition, NimbleFreelancer spends another $2 million on integration costs, which include combining systems, restructuring, and employee retraining.
+6. Post-acquisition integration: After the acquisition, NimbleFreelancer spent another $2 million on integration costs, which include combining systems, restructuring, and employee retraining.

 In this example, the total acquisition cost for NimbleFreelancer is $62.65 million (the purchase price of $60 million + due diligence costs of $350,000 + underwriting fee of $300,000 + integration costs of $2 million).
 This doesn’t include the potential interest costs on the debt taken for the acquisition.